Police dog killed, suspect injured in officer-involved shooting in Toronto

 CTVNews.ca Top Stories

-Correctional Services Canada (CSC) started to plan its public response to Paul Bernardo’s transfer in January, nearly six months before the convicted killer was moved out of a maximum-security prison.
+A London jury acquitted Kevin Spacey on sexual assault charges on Wednesday after a four-week trial in which the actor said he was a 'big flirt' who had consensual flings with men and whose only misstep was touching a man's groin while making a 'clumsy pass.'

-Construction crane catches fire in New York City and hits building as it crashes to street
+Pedestrians scatter as fire causes New York construction crane's arm to collapse and crash to street

-A construction crane caught fire in Manhattan on Wednesday morning, and its arm hit a building as it crashed to the street below.
+A towering construction crane caught fire high above the West Side of Manhattan on Wednesday morning, then lost its long arm, which smashed against a nearby building, dangled and plummeted to the street as people ran for their lives on the sidewalk below.

 Grieving B.C. mom contacted by police investigating Kenneth Law, man accused of aiding suicides